-Saving Safe Sex: The Nightcharm Interview With Richard BerkowitzBy Mark Adnum / Friday, January 11th, 2013
+Saving Safe Sex: The Nightcharm Interview With Richard Berkowitzby Mark Adnum

 How to Have Sex in an Epidemic is, for me, the gay Magna Carta.
 A sex positive manifesto written in 1983, it established the specific risks of bottoming and the need for condom use before HIV had been identified.
 It encouraged gay men to continue having sex despite what was then an emerging health crisis and by doing so promised to break the assumed link between gay sex and disease once and for all.

 Its three authors are the scandalously unsung heroes Richard Berkowitz and Michael Callen, who are pictured above working on How to Have Sex in an Epidemic, and their doctor, Joseph Sonnabend M.D..
 The trio collaborated closely on every word in the booklet, each bringing their individual perspective and experience.
 Mr. Callen was an actor, singer and writer, who appeared in Philadelphia and Zero Patience and who wrote Surviving AIDS.
 He passed away in December 1993.
 The documentary Sex Positive looks at the life of Mr. Berkowitz, a writer and former sex worker, and author of Stayin’ Alive: The Invention of Safe Sex.

 Mr. Berkowitz continues to tour and speak about HIV/AIDS and Sex Positive, and needless to say it was a great honour when he took time to speak with Nightcharm this week.